rmcgirr83/stopforumspam/README.md

 ```

 ### 2. activate
+Go to admin panel -> tab customise -> Manage extensions -> enable Stop Forum Spam

-Within the Admin panel visit the User Registration settings and choose the settings for the extension.
+Within the Admin panel visit the User Registration settings and within Extensions tab and choose the settings for the extension.